bytewerk-cloud/io.bytewerk.blog/content/uses.md

 For more information, see [here](https://uses.tech/).

 ## Operating Systems
 - [*I use Arch by the way*](https://i.redd.it/yf4j8mde9n341.jpg), mainly because for me, it is the best compromise between ease of use and being able to setup a small console system with minimal dependencies.
-I also appreciate the bleeding edge and AUR stuff, though it can cause problems.
+I also appreciate the bleeding edge and AUR stuff.
-- Lately though, I've been toying with the idea of exploring [Nix](https://nixos.org/) or [FreeBSD](https://www.freebsd.org/).
+- Lately though, I've been toying with the idea of exploring [Nix](https://nixos.org/) or [FreeBSD](https://www.freebsd.org/), but for gaming under Linux, Arch has proven very valuable.

 ## Hardware
 - i7-12700K, mostly because it was still the best option for single core performance when it came out.
-- GeForce 1080 TI, because it simply won't break.
+- ~GeForce 1080 TI, because it simply won't break.~
+- AMD 9070XT, because it offered the best bang for the buck, and I didn't fancy waiting another 2 years for another disappointing release.
+Local LLM, here I come.
 - ASUS TUF GAMING Z690-PLUS WIFI D4, for those sweet gaming benefits and RGBlingbling.
 - 64GB of RAM, because have you tried to run Zoom, Discord, Slack and Chrome at the same time?
 - Fractal Design Define 7, because I love their aesthetic.